 In addition to fiber, garlic and pumpkin seeds, I also use dandelion root.
 My reasoning is this: dandelion root stimulates the liver, and the liver secretes enzymes that are designed to keep your intestinal tract healthy.

 When the body is laden with different types of consumed toxins, it tries to remove them.
 The skin eliminates whatever it can via the drops of perspiration that are released through the skin’s pores.

 Toxins can also play a role in issues with the skin, because your skin is the largest elimination organ of the body.
 When your body is ridding itself of toxic material/poisons from within, they can be deposited on the skin and the billions of microbes that live on our skin interact with the toxins.
 As a result, eruptions and other manifestations can appear.

 Vitamin A and zinc both work at providing building material for the skin.
 Niacin is a vasodilator.
 It opens the capillaries to provide more blood to the cells right below the skin surface.
 In this way, it helps to provide more fresh blood and nutrients to the affected area.
 By increasing the circulation to the skin, niacin facilitates the removal of toxins from the same area.
 You also want to bring in herbs like burdock and red clover because they are excellent blood purifiers.

-When you are dealing with something that is applied topically, consider purification too.
+When you're dealing with something that is applied topically, consider purification, too.
 In that regard, you can make an oil to apply to your skin using the essential oils of lemongrass and peppermint.
 Add one part each of lemongrass and peppermint oils to six parts almond oil.
 The body will absorb it very quickly.